cortex-lab/phy/docs/visualization.md

 This view shows the amplitude of a selection of spikes belonging to the selected clusters.
 The spike amplitudes are stored in `amplitudes.npy`.

+The parameter `controller.n_spikes_amplitudes=5000`, by default, specifies the maximum number of spikes per cluster to pick for visualization in the amplitude view.

 ![image](https://user-images.githubusercontent.com/1942359/58951635-e98f4880-8791-11e9-8a80-7e25d04a0fb4.png)